-The emulator is delivered with everything (probes, TEB, adapters etc.) needed to start emulating the devices.
-To configure the emulator to emulate different ST7 subfamily devices, the active probe for the ST7 EMU3 can be changed and the ST7EMU3 probe is designed for easy interchange of TEBs (Target Emulation Board).
-See Table 27 for more details.
+- ST7 DVP3 entry-level emulator offers a flexible and modular debugging and programming solution.
+SDIP42 & SDIP32 probes/adapters are included, other packages need a specific connection kit (refer to Table 31) - ST7 EMU3 high-end emulator is delivered with everything (probes, TEB, adapters etc.) needed to start emulating the ST725.
+To configure it to emulate other ST7 subfamily devices, the active probe for the ST7EMU3 can be changed and the ST7EMU3 probe is designed for easy interchange of TEBs (Target Emulation Board).
+See Table 31.